Blog Series

 Object Detection

-Referred to as object recognition in some instances, object detection engines help detect that one to many objects are found within videos or still images.
+Also referred to as object recognition, object detection engines help detect specified objects within videos or still images.

 What are the benefits of AI auto-tagging?

 As you can imagine, these engines offer immense benefits when it comes to tagging media.
-No matter the type of content you need to be tagged, from images and videos to audio files documents, AI auto-tagging affords these key benefits:
+AI auto-tagging can work with any type of content that needs to be tagged, including images, videos, audio files, documents, and more, ultimately leading to:

-For the latter, this is especially beneficial for live events, such as the US Open of Tennis or the Masters Tournament, making content readily available and searchable in a matter of minutes to advertisers and partners.
-This allows companies to move faster when producing and sharing content, enabling timely engagement with their customers.
+For the latter, this is especially beneficial for live events (particularly live sporting events) making content readily available and searchable in a matter of minutes to advertisers and partners.
+This allows companies to move faster when producing and sharing content, enabling timely customer engagement.

 How to leverage AI in auto-tagging